gerard-sog/arma3-macvsog-columbia-scripts/README.md

 <summary>13.
 Intel on body</summary>

-Now, when an enemy unit (OPFOR) is killed, there is a chance that the unit will be carrying intel.
+Now, when a unit is killed, there is a chance that the unit will be carrying intel.
 And there is also a chance that the intel falls from his pocket onto the ground.

 To exploit the intel:
 - Pick it up.